 A flexible cystoscopy is a procedure to check for any problems in your bladder using a flexible telescope (cystoscope).
-The procedure is performed by a doctor or specialist nurse.

 Your doctor has suggested a flexible cystoscopy.
 However, it is your decision to go ahead with the procedure or not.
 This document will give you information about the benefits and risks to help you to make an informed decision.

-If you have any questions that this document does not answer, it is important that you ask your surgeon or the healthcare team.
+If you have any questions that this document does not answer, it is important that you ask your doctor or the healthcare team.
 Once all your questions have been answered and you feel ready to go ahead with the procedure, you will be asked to sign the informed consent form.
 This is the final step in the decision-making process.
 However, you can still change your mind at any point.